 Breakfast – Western-style cooked breakfast and a coffee 150 tbt

 Lunch – Toasted cheese sandwich and water 150 tbt

 Dinner – Pizza and a coke 200 tbt

 Total 500 tbt (or $15.00)

 I love Thai Food and eating in Bangkok was pretty much a dream come true for me.
 I can honestly say I didn’t have a single bad meal in Thailand eating local food.
-However everytime I opted for a Western-style mean I was pretty disappointed both with the taste and on how much money I spent.
+However every time I opted for a Western-style meal I was pretty disappointed both with the taste and on how much money I spent.
 Take my advice and stick to local food as much as you can.

 My golden rule for eating anywhere is if there are plastic tables and chairs you are getting the real deal!

 Looking for somewhere to stay in Bangkok?
 I highly recommend staying at The Yard, it’s the best hostel in town, and they have private rooms if you don’t like the idea of sharing.